 Currently, I fish from a Wilderness Systems ATAK 120.
 From the image above of my truck and kayak, you can plainly see how much of the kayak hangs over the tailgate!

-If you’re traveling with a kayak that is 16′ long or even 14′ long, there is going to be quite a bit of overhang.
+If you’re traveling with a kayak that is 16′ long or even 14′ long, there will be quite a bit of overhang.
 Having solid support for a longer kayak is critical if you’ll be traveling a long distance.

-With the weight of the kayak and any gear you may have riding inside of it, there is the chance the plastic hull could deform or even crack at a stress point.
+With the weight of the kayak and any gear you may have riding inside of it, the plastic hull could deform or even crack at a stress point.

 The T-Bone Extender sites tightly on your receiver hitch and can be locked with a locking receiver pin or pulled out and stored inside of your truck for safekeeping while you’re on the water!